Teacher aide jobs in Colorado Springs, CO - 218 jobs

 The incumbent may be required to work extended school/work hours and/or days as directed.

-Work is generally performed in a classroom setting and on occasion may include some visits to homes, schools, offices, job sites, etc.
+Work is generally performed in a school setting and on occasion may include some visits to homes, job sites, offices, etc.

-The incumbent may experience exposure to fumes or to high noise levels associated with a classroom environment.
+The incumbent may experience exposure to high noise levels associated with a classroom environment

 Physical Demands: The following are some of the physical demands commonly associated with this position.
 They are included for informational purposes and are not all-inclusive.
 All physical demands, if listed, are considered essential functions